HacklabJKL/email-to-matrix/README.md

 Even though E-mail is a very legacy transport, it is well supported in many application servers.
-There barely exists any application without support for sending notifications via e-mail.9
+There barely exists any application without a support for sending notifications via e-mail.

 Making Matrix pipes from all kinds of message passing facilities there exists today would be so pointless work because the payload needs to